kiwijomalley/ICHPS-Social-Network-Analysis-Workshop-2023/README.md

 Workshop on Social Network Analysis for 2023 International Conference on Health Policy Statistics in Scottsdale Arizona, USA.
 Presented January 9, 2023 by James O'Malley (James.OMalley@Dartmouth.edu)

+Update: The file ICHPS_ShortCourse_2023.pdf contains the final version of the slides for the workshop.
+It is slightly updated from the version that Christina Link distributed by email at the start of January.

 The following files are supplemental files for the workshop.
 Participants are welcome to review these and experiment with the code and data prior to the workshop.

 ICHPS_ShortCourseSupp_2023.pdf: Slides containing expanded descriptions including extracts of code and output for the examples discussed in the workshop